suguk1052/ShoeRinsics/README.md

 grayscale.py --weights_decomposer=../models/decomposer_best_state.t7 \
              --dataroot=../data/ --val_dataset_dir=masked_images
 ```
-This expects `../data/masked_images/` to contain the input images with black
+`../data/masked_images/` should contain single-channel or RGB images where the
-backgrounds.
-The results will be written to `../results/shoerinsics/masked_images/`.
+background is completely black.
+Images can be of any resolution; the script
+will pad them as needed before inference.
+Grayscale depth maps resized to a
+width of 300&nbsp;pixels (while keeping the original aspect ratio) will be saved
+to `../results/shoerinsics/masked_images/depth_gray/`.

 ### Training